darunabas/phyloregion/README.md

 Daru, B.H., Elliott, T.L., Park, D.S. & Davies, T.J.
 (2017) Understanding the processes underpinning patterns of phylogenetic regionalization. **_Trends in Ecology & Evolution_** __32__: 845-860. [doi: 10.1016/j.tree.2017.08.013](http://dx.doi.org/10.1016/j.tree.2017.08.013)

-### Feedback
-If you have any questions, suggestions or issues regarding the package, please add them to [GitHub issues](https://github.com/darunabas/phyloregion/issues)

 # Installation

 `phyloregion` is available from the [Comprehensive R Archive Network](https://CRAN.R-project.org/package=phyloregion), so you can use the following line of code to install and run it: